expandmade-tb/Formbuilder/readme.md

 # **Formbuilder**

-A lightweihgt php form builder to quickly generate and validate html forms using Bootstrap 5.
+A lightweight php form builder to quickly generate and validate html forms using Bootstrap 5.
 Other CSS frameworks can easily be adapted.
-Internationalization is supported and the library is indepentent from other PHP frameworks.
+Internationalization is supported and the library is independent from other PHP frameworks.
 This file is based on the release 2.4.
 ___

 # Properties